jeremy-ww/promise-polyfill2/README.md

 ### Introduction

-Yet another lightweight polyfill for Promise which is written by TypeScript., Follow the Promise/A+ specification.
+Yet another lightweight polyfill for Promise which is written by TypeScript, Follow the Promise/A+ specification.

 ### Install